ML-MCQ/rag-mcq/README.md

 - `questions.json`: Contains the raw generated questions.
 - `questions_evaluated.json`: Contains questions with evaluation scores and improvement suggestions.
+- `questions_contexts.json`: Contains the contexts used for question generation.

 Each question includes:
 - The question text
 - Four answer choices (with one correct answer)
 - Explanation of the correct answer
-- Difficulty rating
+- Topic information
-- Category (e.g., fundamentals, algorithms, techniques)
 - Level (basic, intermediate, advanced)

 ## Project Structure